Wisdom Teeth Removal

-At David R. Moyer Cosmetic & Family Dentistry, we want our patients to understand their oral health as much as possible.
+At David R. Moyer, DDS, we want our patients to understand their oral health as much as possible.
 When you understand what's going on in your mouth, you will be better able to take great care of it.
 One issue that most patients have to deal with at some point in their life is wisdom teeth.
 Most people have wisdom teeth, and very few can keep them.

 Most people don't have enough room in their jaw for wisdom teeth, so if they are allowed to erupt, they are often impacted, which means they run into other structures in the mouth.
 Impacted teeth can mean damage to structures in the mouth and infection.

 Wisdom teeth, also known as the third molar, are usually the last set of teeth to erupt, typically in the late teens.
 Sometimes the mouth has enough room for wisdom teeth, they come in properly aligned, and they are a healthy addition to the mouth.
 More often than not, wisdom teeth either don't have enough room or are not coming in at the correct alignment, or both.
 When they are misaligned, they can come in at strange angles that can cause serious damage to the jaw or surrounding teeth, which presents a serious risk for infection.

 Do My Wisdom Teeth Need to be Removed?

 This is a great question!
 Wisdom teeth are a great example of a situation where it pays to come in for your bi-annual appointments.
 When you or your kids come in for regular cleanings and exams, we can stay ahead of serious dental issues like potential wisdom teeth impactions.
 We make sure to take a series of dental x-rays at least once a year to see what has changed in the mouth and keep track of issues like wisdom teeth.
 With the help of these images, we can make a treatment plan to remove wisdom teeth before they erupt or become impacted.